UCSC Rachel Carson College campus life

 Curriculum

-Please note that the pathway above is only one example on how to complete the required courses for the minor.
 For more details on completing the minor, refer to the checklist listed below.

 Mandatory Lower division